 Giant Silk Moth Decline

-Several grad students in my lab have studied this charismatic group of very large and beautiful native insects, many of which have declined in abundance
+Several grad students in my lab have studied this charismatic group of large and beautiful native insects, many of which have declined precipitously

 American Chestnut Restoration